-Learning Curves and Feature Load Matter; Everyone should be clear about how to get up early and use the equipment.
-Look out for simple onboarding, clear UI, swift customer support and good learning resources.
-Experts in a field that can give you more value than those who promise to solve everything – you don’t want to pay the load of functionality you’re not using.
+Learning feature; Everyone should be clear about how to get up early and easy to use the equipment.
+Look out for simple onboarding, clear UI, swift customer support, and good learning resources.
+Experts in a field that can give you more value than those who promise to solve everything – you don’t want to the payload of functionality you’re not using.

 Remote performance management best practice